iamrach/iamrach/README.md

 - 👋 Hi, I’m Raquel Carvalho de Arruda, but you can call me Rach.
 - 👀 I’m interested in learning front end and back end programming languages.
-- 🌱 I’m currently learning React.JS.
+- 🌱 I’m currently learning more about offensive cyber security.
-- 💞️ I’m looking to collaborate on any front end project to get better at website development.
+- 💞️ I’m looking to learn more about ethical hacking.
-- 📫 How to reach me: You can follow me on Instagram at rmerriwick
+- 📫 How to reach me: You can follow me on Instagram at _iamrachh